GovindKurapati/Health-readiness-app/README.md

 ## 🏆 Why It Matters

 In true emergencies, you should always call 911.
-Health Readiness AI helps students, travelers, and residents understand their healthcare accessibility before emergencies happen, ensuring better preparedness and faster, smarter health decisions when minutes matter.
+Bandaid Maps helps students, travelers, and residents understand their healthcare accessibility before emergencies happen, ensuring better preparedness and faster, smarter health decisions when minutes matter.